wp-plugins/emailcoauthoronpost/readme.txt

 * $title - Replaced with the title of the post which was published

 == Changelog ==

+= 2.0 =
+* Added the widget on the new post and new page editors.

 = 1.6 =
 * Added support for variables within the subject and body of the message.
 Supported variables are $domain, $post_url and $title.
 When processed the emails will be sent with the values of these variables replaced with the URL or the site, the URL of the post and the title of the post respectively.